douglasmakey/admissioncontroller/README.md

 ...
 ```

-If you want to use a mutation admission, the `MutatingAdmissionWebhook` admission controller should be added in the
-admission-control flag of the kube-apiserver.

-You can check which admission controllers are activated inspecting the `kube-apiserver`
+You should check that `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` are activated in your cluster
+inspecting the `kube-apiserver`

 ```text
 --enable-admission-plugins=..,MutatingAdmissionWebhook,ValidatingAdmissionWebhook.."